 How Online High School Can Help Struggling Teens

 Struggling teens, whether they’re struggling with their grades, dealing with bullies, acting out, or having some other difficulty, can benefit from attending online high school.
-An online public school with experienced and qualified instructors and a state-certified curriculum provides the flexibility and support these students need to get back on track and prepare for college and life after graduation.
+An online public school with experienced and qualified teachers, supportive guidance counselors, and a state-certified curriculum provides the flexibility these students need to get back on track and prepare for college and life after graduation.

 Here are some of the ways a Connections AcademyⓇ–supported online public school can help teenage students overcome common educational barriers and struggles.